Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Not holding vowels for full 4-6 counts

-Fix: Practice with metronome to ensure exact timing.
-Count aloud while holding vowels to develop muscle memory for extended duration.
+Fix: Practise with a metronome or steady counting to ensure exact timing.
+Count aloud while holding vowels to develop muscle memory for the extended duration.

 3. Too Long Duration